osequi/color-scheme-designer/src/components/Study/Study.md

 Their interaction is complex but is foremost about contrast and hierarchy.
 Which is the dominating color bringing forward it's content?
 Or a dominated color bringing into background it's content?

 Hierarchy exists on a monochromatic composition.
 Two colors provide and endless number of shades, combinations.
-Vivid colors&mdash;to differentiate, to bring in the mood&mdash;are mandatory on request, from case to case.
+Vivid colors&mdash;to differentiate, to bring in the mood&mdash;are mandatory on request, from case to case, taste to taste.

 Source: [It's Only Color](https://robots.thoughtbot.com/Its-only-color).